 - Tests held: Throughout the year within 2 years of passing part 1 and you are allowed a maximum of 4 attempts.

-- Test Centre: can be taken in cities like Manchester, Cambridge, London and United Kingdom.
+- Test Centre: The levels of PLAB exam and procedure can be taken in cities like Manchester, Cambridge, London and United Kingdom.

 - Syllabus: Based on communication, history taking, practical skills, clinical examination, and emergency management